Essay Series

 If your answer to that question is "whatever he wants," you have not answered it.
 You have abandoned it.

-The point of automation is not to retire the human being.
-It is to retire the drudgery that never deserved a human life in the first place.
-A hopeful future is not one where nobody works.
-It is one where less of life is spent on pointless, repetitive, administratively bloated labor, and more of it is spent on the kinds of work that make a person more capable, more useful, and more deeply embedded in the lives of others.
+Automation's job is to retire drudgery — the work that never deserved a human life in the first place.
+A hopeful future is one where less of life is spent on pointless, repetitive, administratively bloated labor, and more of it is spent on the kinds of work that make a person more capable, more useful, and more deeply embedded in the lives of others.

 Before industrial society narrowed adulthood into "hold a salaried slot inside a large institution," people understood productive life more broadly.
-A good life included keeping a home, raising a family, mastering a trade, serving a local community, caring for kin, teaching the next generation, maintaining property, honoring obligations, and building something that outlasted the self.
+A good life included keeping a home, raising a family, mastering a trade, serving a community, and building something that outlasted the self.
 Wage labor was one part of a larger human picture.
-We would be wise to recover some of that picture.
+Recovering that picture has seemed unrealistic for a century — the material conditions for it largely disappeared.
+AI is changing what's possible.

 Use abundance to buy back time

-Success in the AI age should not be measured only by how much output we can squeeze from fewer workers.
-It should be measured by whether a young couple can form a family without panic, whether a nurse gets home with something left in the tank, whether a small business owner can survive without drowning in forms, whether an aging parent can be cared for without detonating the finances of three generations.
+Success in the AI age is not just a higher productivity number.
+It is whether a young couple can form a family without panic, whether a nurse gets home with something left in the tank, whether a small business owner can survive without drowning in forms, whether an aging parent can be cared for without detonating the finances of three generations.

 Human work becomes more human

-As routine tasks are automated, the work that remains will not disappear.
-But its center of gravity will move — toward judgment, trust, responsibility, embodiment, conflict resolution, taste, leadership, and care.
+As routine tasks are automated, the remaining work will not disappear.
+But its center of gravity will move — toward judgment, trust, responsibility, embodiment, and care.

 Someone still has to decide when the rule does not fit the case.
 Someone still has to notice that the building feels wrong, that the patient is deteriorating, that the child is frightened, that the team is coming apart, that the machine's recommendation is missing the point.
 Someone still has to take responsibility when things go badly.